Dusheti: History

-Dusheti has access by a paved road to the highway connecting Tbilisi and Stepantsminda.
-There is a regular bus traffic between Dusheti and Tbilisi.

 Culture and recreation

 There are several historical and recreational places in and around Dusheti such as the Ananuri castle and the Bazaleti Lake.
 The town itself houses a number of architectural monuments including the 9th-10th-century church of St. George and the 18th-century palace of the Chilashvili family.
+It also is the location of a museum housing archaeological and other items from the Dusheti context.